Herman Weiss

 Herman Joseph Weiss (February 19, 1856 – March 19, 1926) was a Prussian-born American brewmaster.
-He immigrated to Texas in the 1880s with his wife Maria.
+He immigrated to Texas in the 1880s with his wife, Maria.

+Career

+San Antonio Saloon

-According to the 1900 census Herman Weiss was living in San Antonio and working as a saloon keeper.
+According to the 1900 census, Herman Weiss was living in San Antonio and working as a saloon keeper.
 His eldest son, Herman Weiss Jr, is listed with the family at the age of 18 and is working as a brewer at the Lone Star Brewery.

+Weiss and Sons

-From 1907-1909 he lived in Galveston where he owned and operated the Herman J. Weiss & Sons Brewery.
-Both of his eldest sons, Herman Weiss Jr and Charles Weiss worked at the brewery with their father.
+From 1907 to 1909, he lived in Galveston where he owned and operated the Herman J. Weiss & Sons Brewery.
+Both his eldest sons, Herman Weiss Jr. and Charles Weiss, worked at the brewery with their father.

+Shiner Brewery

-In the summer of 1909 Herman Weiss Sr was offered the position of head brewmaster at the newly formed Shiner Brewery which later became the Spoetzl Brewery.
+In the summer of 1909, Herman Weiss Sr. was offered the position of head brewmaster at the newly formed Shiner Brewery which later became the Spoetzl Brewery.
 According to the 1910 census, Charles Weiss lived in Shiner, Texas and worked at the brewery as well.
-Photographic evidence suggest that Herman Jr worked at the Shiner Brewery as well in 1909.
+Photographic evidence suggests that Herman Jr. worked at the Shiner Brewery as well in 1909.
 Herman Weiss Jr and his family are shown to be residing in Houston in the 1910 census.
 The Shiner Brewery had early success, but may have suffered refrigeration issues.
 Newspaper articles from the Shiner Gazette in the summer of 1910 report that a refrigeration system was installed at the brewery.
-There is no mention of spoilage found in the Shiner Gazette from that time period.
-In October of 1910 the Shiner Gazette reported that a new brewmaster, Mr. Hollenburg, had been hired and the Herman Weiss Sr and Charles Weiss had departed with their families for Houston.
+There is no mention of spoilage found in the Shiner Gazette from that period.
+In October 1910, the Shiner Gazette reported that a new brewmaster, Mr. Hollenburg, had been hired and Herman Weiss Sr. and Charles Weiss had departed with their families for Houston.

+San Antonio Brewing Association

-Herman Weiss Sr was later employed in San Antonio as a brewmaster for the San Antonio Brewing Association which later became the Pearl Brewing Company.
+Herman Weiss Sr. was later employed in San Antonio as a brewmaster for the San Antonio Brewing Association which later became the Pearl Brewing Company.
 He also ran a saloon out of his residence at 400 S. Flores St.